nenslen/connect-four/README.md

 The move that results in the best score for the current player is the chosen move.

 ### Scoring Heuristic
 The score of a state is assigned based on how good the state's board is for each player.
 How good a state is for a particular player depends on how many possible ways they can still win, and how many moves it will take to reach a winning state.
-The general steps for computing this are:
+To compute the score of a state:
 For each possible line of 4 consecutive tiles on the board:
 - Count the number of:
   - Red pieces
   - Blue pieces
   - Empty tiles
-- Update the score:
-  - If the line is empty or contains both red and blue pieces: Don't update the total score
+- If the line is empty or contains both red and blue pieces: Don't change the score
-  - If the line contains only red or only blue pieces: Calculate a value based on how many pieces are in the line.
-Then increase/decrease the total score depending on which player's pieces they were.
+- If the line contains only red or only blue pieces: Calculate the line's value based on how many pieces are in the line (more pieces = larger value).
+Then use the line's value to increase/decrease the total score depending on which player's pieces are in the line.
-  - If the line wins the game for a player, then the total score is becomes either +Infinity or -Infinity, depending on whether red or blue won.
+- If the line wins the game for a player, then the score becomes either +Infinity or -Infinity, depending on whether red or blue won.